Amazon executive on defense after comments about warehouse protest leader

 Instacart, Amazon workers strike as labor unrest grows during coronavirus crisis

-(Reporting by Jeffrey Dastin in San Francisco and Krystal Hu in New York; Editing by Lisa Shumaker)
+(Reporting by Jeffrey Dastin in San Francisco and Krystal Hu in New York; Additional reporting by Nandita Bose in Washington; Editing by Lisa Shumaker and Lincoln Feast.)

 ((Jeffrey.Dastin@thomsonreuters.com; +1 415 344 4914;))